ReactForBeginners/course-overview/lecture1/README.md

 So within it, you'll return whatever you want React to render on the page, naturally.
 In the case above, we simply want to render a button.

-Note: The render function is a description of the UI at **any given time.** So if the data within the return statement in the function changes, React will take care of updateing the UI accordingly.
+Note: The return statement in the render function is a description of the UI at **any given time.** So if the data within it changes, React will take care of updating the UI accordingly.

 ## JSX

 The HTML'ish syntax within the render function is not actually HTML, but something called JSX.
 This is simply a syntax extension for Javascript which enables you to write JS with XML-like tags.
-So the tags are actually function calls, but for now you can simply think of it as just HTML/XML with a few extra abilities.
+So the tags are actually function calls, and not HTML.
+But for now, you can simply think of it as just HTML/XML with a few extra abilities.

 ## Multiple components

-If you want to nest multiple components together, you do this within the return statement of the render function, like we're doing below, where we're nesting the.
+If you want to nest multiple components together, you do this within the return statement in the render function, like we're doing below, where we're nesting  **ButtonForm** within the **App** component.
 At this point the **App** component owns the **ButtonForm** component.
-It's a parent-child relationship you probably recognize from HTML.
+It's the type of parent-child relationship you probably recognize from HTML.

 	var ButtonForm = React.createClass({
 		render: function(){